darklab8/autogit/docs/git-conventional-commits.md

 ## Intro

 Software development is often seen as a place for geeks without social skills, controversary software development requires often communication skills to gather requirements and explain what we did and why.
+We write code not just for machines, but for other humans to read (including my ourselves a year later)

 Messaging apps change, and the history of messages is rarely preserved.
 Git always remains to save another commit of code change and the message attached to it.
 A Git repository is the ultimate source of truth regarding a project.
 Every cloned git repository is a full decentralized backup of it.